-A written agreement to settle a grievable conflict reached either during the mediation period or at some point following the mediation period but prior to the issuance of a written Hearing Review q.
-Working Day r.
-University Mediators (UMs)
+A written agreement to settle a grievable conflict reached either during the mediation period or at some point following the mediation period but prior to the issuance of a written Hearing Review Committee Decision.

-Committee Decision.
 See Sections 2.18.11.5b and 2.18.12.4 for information concerning legal and administrative review and approval.